ksylvan/docker-mail-server/README.md

 # mail-server

-Ansible Playbooks for setting up a secured ssh mail and web server.
+Ansible Playbooks for setting up a secured ssh, mail, and web server.

 ## Quick Start